Kama Ginkas: Biograрhy

 Ginkas is especially famed for his dramatic adaptations of prose by Anton Chekhov, Fyodor Dostoevsky and Alexander Pushkin.
 His work tends to be stark, visually stunning and unique in form, and it has earned him the highest honors in Russia and at festivals throughout the world.

 In the summer of 2003, he made his American debut with his production of K.I. from "Crime", starring Oksana Mysina, at the Bard SummerScape Festival.
 K.I. from "Crime" was revived for a month's run off-Broadway in 2005 with the Foundry Theatre acting as presenter and producer.
 Ginkas's English-language adaptation of the award-winning Lady with a Lapdog marked his American English-language premiere at the American Repertory Theater in Cambridge, Massachusetts (2003).
 He revived the production the following year at the Guthrie Theatre in Minneapolis.

 Ginkas has directed a number of productions outside of Russia, including N.F.B, an opera by Vladimir Kobekin, based on Dostoevsky's The Idiot, in Loccum, Germany (1995), and Chekhov's The Seagull in South Korea (2007).
 He has taught directing at the Swedish Theatre Academy in Helsinki, the Moscow Art Theatre School and Konstantin Raikin's Graduate School of Performing Arts in Moscow.
 He has conducted professional master classes at the Royal Shakespeare Theatre, Stratford-on-Avon; Nottingham, U.K.; Oslo, Norway; Helsinki, Finland; Toronto, Canada; Yale School of Drama, New Haven, CT; and the Paris Conservatory, France.
-Ginkas has been a staff director under his wife Genrietta Yanovskaya at the Moscow Young Spectator Theater (aka New Generation Theatre) since 1986.
+Ginkas has been a staff director under his wife Genrietta Yanovskaya at the Moscow Young Spectator Theater (a.k.a.
+New Generation Theatre) since 1986.